sasilver75/obsidian/T5 - Text to Text Transformers - Part Two (Apr 2023) {Deep Learning Focus Newsletter}.md

 ![[Pasted image 20240305001135.png]]

-The proposal of [[Bidirectional Encoder Representations from Transformers|BERT]] led to the popularization of transfer learning approaches for natural language processing (NLP).
+The proposal of [[BERT|BERT]] led to the popularization of transfer learning approaches for natural language processing (NLP).

 Due to the widespread availability of unlabeled text on the internet, we could easily:
 1. Pre-train large transformer models over large amounts of raw text